Does your business need a knowledge base? Yes.

 Is this the right time for you to set up a knowledge base?
 Yes, it always is.

 Does your knowledge base give your customers everything they need?
 Maybe not.

 Can you do something about it?
 Absolutely.

-No matter how big or small your company is, no matter what industry you are in, you cannot go wrong with a knowledge base (look at Google’s or Quizup’s).
+No matter how big or small your company is, no matter what industry you are in, you cannot go wrong with a knowledge base.
 After all, searching for answers online is second nature for most of your customers.

-There are no predefined rules to writing a perfect kbase article.
+There are no predefined rules to writing a perfect knowledge base article.
 You fail, you learn and then you repeat.
-Here at Freshdesk, we have written hundreds of articles for our kbase, and it is used by over 40,000 customers.
-We have experimented quite a bit with our articles, and we constantly try to improve them everyday.
+Here at Freshdesk (and Freshworks), we have written hundreds of articles for our knowledge base, and it is used by over 150,000 customers.
+We have experimented quite a bit with our articles, and we constantly try to improve them every day.

 Here’s a look at what has worked for us (and a little bit of what hasn’t):

 Where do you start?